suislanchez/spotify-vibify-playlist/README.md

 ⸻

  How It Works
-	1. TYPE IN A PHRASE / VIBE
+	1. TYPE IN A PHRASE / VIBE.
 e.g.
 -male manipulator music
 -Songs that sound like the color #D4AF37